Samaritans: Biblical versions

 The Encyclopaedia Judaica (under "Samaritans") summarizes both past and present views on the Samaritans' origins.
 It says:

 Until the middle of the 20th century it was customary to believe that the Samaritans originated from a mixture of the people living in Samaria and other peoples at the time of the conquest of Samaria by Assyria (722–721 BCE).
 The biblical account in II Kings 17 had long been the decisive source for the formulation of historical accounts of Samaritan origins.
 Reconsideration of this passage, however, has led to more attention being paid to the Chronicles of the Samaritans themselves.
 With the publication of Chronicle II (Sefer ha-Yamim), the fullest Samaritan version of their own history became available: the chronicles, and a variety of non-Samaritan materials.

-According to the former, the Samaritans are the direct descendants of the Joseph tribes, Ephraim and Manasseh, and until the 17th century CE they possessed a high priesthood descending directly from Aaron through Eleazar and Phinehas.
+According to the former, the Samaritans are the direct descendants of the Joseph tribes, Ephraim and Manasseh.
+Until the 17th century CE, they possessed a high priesthood descending directly from Aaron through Eleazar and Phinehas.
 They claim to have continuously occupied their ancient territory and to have been at peace with other Israelite tribes until the time when Eli disrupted the Northern cult by moving from Shechem to Shiloh and attracting some northern Israelites to his new followers there.
 For the Samaritans, this was the "schism" par excellence.

 — "Samaritans" in Encyclopaedia Judaica, 1972, Volume 14, col. 727.

+In the New Testament, while in discussion with a Samaritan woman, Jesus is reported to have made a clear distinction between Samaritans and Jews:

+You Samaritans don't really know the one you worship.
+But we Jews do know the God we worship, and by using us, God will save the world.